marcalexiei/fastify-type-provider-zod/docs/examples.md

 ### With zod `globalRegistry`

-This plugin automatically generates JSON Schema references via the `jsonSchemaTransformObject` function.
+This plugin automatically generates JSON Schema references via the `createJsonSchemaTransformObject()` function output.
 To enable this, you register your schemas in the global Zod registry and assign each one a unique `id`.
 Once registered, `fastifySwagger` will generate an OpenAPI document that references these schemas appropriately.